albertzheng07/Behavioral-Cloning/writeup_template.md

 Flipped:
 ![alt text][image7]

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 5097 number of data points.
+I then preprocessed this data by adding the left and right images, and flipping all images.
+This resulted in a total of 30582 images.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 3 as evidenced by the loss function.
-I used an adam optimizer so that manually training the learning rate wasn't necessary.